Lean inventory — trimming the fat from your manufacturing

 Real-time master planner

 Katana’s real-time master planner is perfect for any manufacturer practicing lean inventory management.
 When a sales order comes in, or a manufacturing order is generated, Katana automatically takes available inventory and allocates it to your orders.

 It’s able to do this once you have set up your bill of materials and defined your operations.

 Raw material management

-Katana automatically tracks your raw material so you can monitor stock levels in real-time and set reorder points to highlight when your inventory levels are starting to dip.
+Katana automatically tracks your raw materials so you can monitor stock levels in real time and set reorder points to highlight when your inventory levels are starting to dip.